Misgav Regional Council: 20th century

+21st century

+In 2005, the authorities threatened to demolish a house built by an Israeli Arab resident of Sakhnin on land belonging to his family.
+In December 2009, Haaretz reported that the planning committee of the Misgav Local Council turned down the request of an Arab resident to build on land he owned in Mitzpe Kamon.

 In the late 2000s, Nefesh B'Nefesh launched its Go North program to encourage new immigrants to move to Jewish communities in the country's northern region.
 The Misgav Regional Council is a partner in the program, with special emphasis on Lavon, Har Halutz, Moreshet, Eshchar, Shorashim, Manof, and Tal El.
 A regional bilingual call center was established in Misgav by a team of Technion students who developed an optimized work plan for the project.

 Local tourism

 In 2009, a bicycle trail was inaugurated connecting Karmiel and the Misgav Regional Council.
 The 35-kilometre path passes through Karmiel, the Hilazon Riverbed Channel Junction, the olive and avocado groves of Moshav Yodfat, the Bedouin village of Sha'ab and the Hirbat Rosh Zit ruins.